Language selection

 10. The classes or types of licence used by the CNSC to authorize an import include: Nuclear and Dual-use Import Licences, Nuclear Substances and Radiation Devices Licences, Waste Nuclear Substance Licences, Class II Nuclear Facility and Prescribed Equipment Licences and Nuclear Facility Operating Licences.
 Import must be listed as a licensed activity.

-11. For information concerning the importation of a nuclear substance, prescribed equipment or prescribed information see Appendix A.
+11. For information concerning the importation of a nuclear substance, prescribed equipment or prescribed information, refer to Appendix A.

 12. Shipments of nuclear substances, prescribed equipment or prescribed information released at an inland CBSA office should be removed from the sufferance warehouse as expeditiously as possible.